Fahrifu/MM-201-G-24H-Assignments/Projects/labyrint-main/readme.md

 ** Create a new level (a third level) and link the unused door in "aSharpPlace" to exit into the new room.  ✅

 ** In "aSharpPlace," implement teleport functionality for the "♨︎" symbols.
-Entering one should move the player to the other.  ✅
+Entering one should move the player to the other.  ✅ // replaced it with "T"

 ** Ensure that when going back through a door, the player returns to the correct room.  ✅